anthadj/N2MolproPECs/README.md

 - python main.py   (Code step 3, run from "src" directory: Check all inputs from above two lines ran successfully.
 Clean outputs directory)

 # Help and Collaborations
-For any help or for possible collaborations (adjusting for different molecule or other similar issues) please email: antonis.hadjipittas@gmail.com
+For any help and/or collaborations (adjusting for different molecule or other similar issues) please email: antonis.hadjipittas@gmail.com

 # License
+Apache License 2.0